When it comes to automating customer interactions, user experience is everything.

 The difference is just as stark when compared to the norms of digital shopping.
 A user browses for items that meet their requirements, checks reviews from around the internet, sends inquiries to customer support via email — the experience, though limited to the web, still takes a user on a journey that is largely unconfined.

-While chatbots have the power to streamline the customer journey, your user’s attention is confined to a chat window, meaning there’s a lot more pressure to succeed.
+While chatbot platforms have the power to streamline the customer journey, your user’s attention is confined to a chat window, meaning there’s a lot more pressure to succeed.
 Essentially, you must remember that the chatbot experience is, ultimately, a redefinition of the shopping experience.

 Beyond designing buttons and color palettes, UX encompasses the parameters of user flow and conversion.
 It is critical to employ thoughtful user experience design to ensure that your customer is getting the most out of your bot, and that your bot is producing the results you want for your business.